-NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes all final penalties issued by the MPCA during the first quarter of 2013.
+NOTE TO NEWS EDITORS AND DIRECTORS: The file below includes all final penalties issued by the MPCA during the first three quarters of 2013.
 We welcome your inquiries to localize these stories.
-For more details on a specific enforcement case, please contact Stephen Mikkelson, Information Officer, at 218-316-3887, or toll free at 1-800-657-3864.
+For more details on a specific enforcement case, please contact Stephen Mikkelson, Information Officer, at 218-316-3887, or toll-free at 1-800-657-3864.

 To follow up, contact the staff person whose name and number accompanies the penalty.
 In some instances, a separate news release may have been issued on the case.
 In those cases, you will find a link to that release in the "News Releases" column in the table below.

 - July - September 2008